davidetorre92/Manifold-Table-Graph/README.md

 ## Features

 - **Distance Metrics:** Evaluate distances between data points using user-defined metrics.
+- **Manifold Learning:** Implement manifold learning techniques using user-defined methods.
-- **Graph Creation:** Generate graphs using the igraph library with edges based on distance metrics.
+- **Graph Creation:** Generate graphs using the NetworkX library with edges based on distance metrics.
+- **Statistics on the learned graph:** Evaluate the neighbors correlation, degree distribution, betweeness distribution and communities composition.
 - **Visualization:** Plot the graph to understand how different data is distributed
 ## Diagram
 ```mermaid